COMPLAINTS HANDLING POLICY

 We are authorised and regulated by the Solicitors Regulation Authority (SRA).
-We are committed to high quality legal advice and Client Care and aim to offer all our clients an efficient and effective service, the level of bill, or should there be any aspect of our service with which Clients are not satisfied, please contact Mr Adnan Saeed on 01582 737952 or by post to Clody House, 90-100 Collingdon Street, Luton – Beds LU1 1RX.
-We have a procedure in place, which details how we handle complaints.
+We are committed to high quality legal advice and Client Care and aim to offer all our clients an efficient and effective service, the level of bill, or should there be any aspect of our service with which Clients are not satisfied, then you should inform us immediately so that we can try to resolve the problem.

 Our definition of a complaint is: